HumanDialog/octopus.mini.reef/README.md

 Now that our service is ready to use, you can send HTTP requests to it using any client, i.e. cURL, Postman or using one of the sample fronteds listed above.

 ## About ObjectReef
-ObjectReef is a complete platform to design, test and deploy any high performance backend service.
+ObjectReef is a complete platform to design, test and deploy any high performance backend services.
 It ensures robust, scalability and security with zero tech debt.
-That Low Code Backend as a Services (BaaS) solution offers you everything you need to develop, maintain, integrate and run the software without the advanced technical knowledge.
+That Model-driven developement solution offers you everything you need to develop, maintain, integrate and run the software without the advanced technical knowledge.

 No matter, if you are creating the simple or complex and critical product, ObjectReef is the platform, that simplifies the process of delivering the application backend.
 It has never been so quick and so robust.